CONGRATULATIONS! Natalia Ortiz-Torrent, MD, FAPA, FAPM, FPCP – The 159th President of The Philadelphia County Medical Society.

 2019 Dr Carlos Finlay's Conference was "Effective Response to the Veterans Suicide Crisis".
 Healthcare professionals, veterans, civic, public and community leaders addressed this call to action.

-Professor of Clinical Psychiatry Temple School of Medicine
+Associate Professor of Clinical OB-GYN Temple School of Medicine

 Our Mission is to: